cleanlab/cleanlab-studio/README.md

    types</a>, which is verified by the user.
 2. Based on this schema, the dataset is parsed and uploaded to Cleanlab Studio.

-### Generate dataset schema

-To generate a dataset schema:

-`cleanlab dataset schema generate -f [dataset filepath]`

-* For `Id column: `, please enter the string name of of the column in your dataset that contains the id of each row.
-* For `Modality (text, tabular): `, please enter `text` to only find label errors based on a single column of text, otherwise enter `tabular` to find data and label issues based on any subset of the column features.

-To validate an existing schema, i.e. check that it is complete, well-formatted, and has <a href="#data-types-and-feature-types">data types with sensible feature types</a>:

-`cleanlab dataset schema validate -s [schema filepath]`

-You may then wish to inspect the generated schema to check that the fields and metadata are correct.

 ### Upload a dataset

-To upload a dataset without a schema (i.e. Cleanlab will suggest one for you):
+To upload a dataset without first [generating a schema](https://github.com/cleanlab/cleanlab-cli/#generate-dataset-schema) (i.e. Cleanlab will suggest one for you):

 `cleanlab dataset upload -f [dataset filepath]`